nw-github/ctl/docs/OVERVIEW.md

 ```

-Loop-while expressions are similar to while, but the condition is checked at the end, meaning they will always run at least once. `is` expressions are not available in the body.
+Loop-while expressions are similar to while, but the condition is checked at the end, meaning they will always run at least once.
+Variables created by `is` expressions are not available in the body.

 ```rs
 let a = 10;